jamesxdigital/jamesxdigital.com/emojilibrary/index.md

   <label for="collapse2" class="collapse-head">What format are the emojis and where are they saved? </label>
   <div class="collapse-content">
     <div>
       When an emoji is sent to composition, a <code class=" highlighter-rouge language-plaintext">.png</code> is downloaded from the network and saved to your computer.
 An <code class=" highlighter-rouge language-plaintext">/emoji</code> directory will be automatically created in the same location as the After Effects <code class=" highlighter-rouge language-plaintext">.aep</code> file and the emoji images will be saved there.
+The resolution of the emojis vary between 72px - 160px.
     </div>
   </div>
 </div>